Writing your proposal

-These guidelines are intended to assist you in developing and writing a project proposal.
+These guidelines are designed to assist you in developing and writing a project proposal.

 Your proposal will help us to make sure that: